turnerdan/joethecorpusrogan/README.md

-# the 'joe "the corpus" rogan' corpus BETA (aligning in progress)
+# the 'joe "the corpus" rogan' corpus
 A corpus of speech built from the Joe Rogan Experience podcast consisting of 8.43 million words.
 It includes aligned text grids with phoneme and word level transcripts.

 ## Quick Look